MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 <!-- : : : image type="content" source="../../analytics/media/13058986-configure-upload-configmgr.png" alt-text="Upload devices to Microsoft Intune admin center." : : : -->

 1. Sign in with your *Global Administrator* account when prompted.
-1. Select **Yes** to accept the **Create AAD Application** notification.
-This action provisions a service principal and creates an Azure AD application registration to facilitate the sync.
+1. Select **Yes** to accept the **Create Microsoft Entra Application** notification.
+This action provisions a service principal and creates a Microsoft Entra application registration to facilitate the sync.
 1. Choose **OK** to exit the co-management properties once you've done making changes.